Harmades/harmades.github.io/src/content/post/csharp-interface.md

     public ACloneable clone() { return new ACloneable(); }
 }

-/* Note : I know this is not the way Cloneable are implemented in Java, but let's forget about that for now ;) (you can read more about cloneable elements here) */
+/* Note : I know this is not the way Cloneable are implemented in Java, but let's forget about that for now ;) You can read more about cloneable elements here */
 ```

 However, in C#, you're not allowed to do it :